 Whether you're dressing up for a retro theme party or getting ready for Halloween, focusing on a specific decade can be a great way to come up with costume ideas.
-Here are some of the big themes from the 20th-century decades to get you thinking about easy and fun outfits.
+Here are some of the big themes and best decade dress up ideas from the 20th-century decades to get you thinking about easy and fun outfits.

 1920s -- The Jazz Age